 Acute or Chronic Stress

 Stressors can also be defined as short-term (acute) or long-term (chronic).

-Acute Stress.
-Acute stress is the reaction to an immediate threat, commonly known as the fight or flight response.
+Acute Stress: Acute stress is the reaction to an immediate threat, commonly known as the fight or flight response, and is accompanied with the release of stress hormones.
 The threat can be any situation that is perceived, even subconsciously or falsely, as a danger.